Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

- ### A. Here this function is calling Function of an array and storing data in sequence (Not in parallel).
+ ### A. Here  callbackManager function is calling Function of an array and storing data both in sequence (Not in parallel).
  function callbackManager(asyncFunctions, callback) {

    return new Promise((resolve,reject)=>{